LostArtefacts/TRX/README.md

 6. **What about TR3 support?**

-    The team is hard at work continuing to polish TRX for TR1 and TR2 as well as adding featuers for custom levels.
+    The team is hard at work continuing to polish TRX for TR1 and TR2 as well as adding features for custom levels.
 At the same time, work has started on adding TR3 features into TRX, but there is no estimated completion date.

 ## Website